 How to Improve Your Patient-Reported Outcome Capture Rate

 CODE’s combination of process and technology makes a high capture rate possible with minimal effort from the staff.
-However it’s no secret that when staff and surgeons are engaged with the program and sharing why this assessesment is important, their capture rate skyrockets.
+It’s no secret that when staff and surgeons are engaged with the program and sharing why this assessment is important…capture rate skyrockets.

-While out of the box CODE has a stellar capture rate, there’s always room for improvement.
+While CODE has a stellar capture rate, there’s always room for improvement.
 Implement these five steps and watch your capture rate improve even more: